 I probably know more people who’ve committed suicide than anyone besides a shrink who works at a State hospital.
 I don’t write that to be funny, because suicide isn’t a joke.
 I write it because it’s true.

 I’ve prepared a 240-some Power Point slide presentation on suicide.
-I’ve lost a client to suicide.
-For a long time, it was as if I had a list of dead men and women who piled up inside of me.
+As a mental health professional, I lost a client to suicide.
+For a long time, it was as if I had a list of dead people who piled up inside of me.
+I had to empty out that trash; not the suicides themselves, but my memories of them.

 Some will insist that suicide is a self-destructive act.
-It can be, but what about those whose lives have come to a useful or practical end?
-Or those who are in so much pain that they choose to end their existence?
-Do I really have the right to judge the act of another which is, in essence, a matter of personal choice?
+It can be, but what about those whose lives have come to the end of their usefulness, to a practical end?
+Or those who are in so much pain that they choose to die?
+Do I really have the right to judge the act of another which is, in essence, the ultimate personal choice?
 If we think enough of a sick dog to put it down, why should we keep each other alive at all costs?
-I don’t believe I should have the right to exercise the power of death or life over another.
+Do we prolong their lives for them, or for ourselves?
+I don’t believe I have the right to exercise the power of death or life over another.

-With all this said, the fact is that suicide is usually tragic – and like a mass shooting – it leaves behind many traumatized survivors.
-It’s most often used as a solution to perceived irresolvable emotional pain.
-I’ve come to this conclusion: for most people who complete it, suicide is killing your worst enemy, which is your head and its contents.
+With all this said, the fact is that suicide is usually tragic.
+It can leave behind many traumatized survivors.
+It’s most often a solution to perceived emotional pain that’s perceived as irresolvable.
+As someone who’s struggled with suicidal thoughts, I can say that I conceived of suicide as killing my worst enemy, which is my head and its contents.

 Someone once said that if you commit suicide, you’d be killing the wrong person.
 What he meant was that the victim of suicide isn’t the same person she was yesterday.
-She’s changed, and she’s seeing a distorted version of herself, a snippet, a judgment, a warped perception.
+She’s changed, and she’s seeing a distorted version of herself, someone from the past, a snippet, a judgment, her view of what others see her as being; or his warped perception of what he sees as himself.

 No one sees themselves as they really are.
 We see an inner model of who we think we are.
-That’s the head and its contents; just a collection of committees and subcommittees who think they know better, of voices who think they warn us of dangers that really aren’t threats at all.
-There’s the Committee on Resentment, which keeps track of everyone who snubbed me since kindergarten.
-There’s the Subcommittee on Failures and Insufficient Personal Performance (not in the bedroom), which maintains a running tally of every mistake, error, transgression, and way in which I don’t measure up, always based on the recommendations of the panel of experts who testified before it in hearings:
+That’s the head and its contents; just a collection of committees and subcommittees who think they know better, a cacophony of voices who think they warn us of dangers that really aren’t threats at all.
+There’s the Committee on UnMichael Affairs, which keeps track of everyone who’s snubbed me since kindergarten.
+There’s the Mike Subcommittee on Failures and Insufficient Personal Performance (not in the bedroom), which keeps a running tab of every mistake, error, transgression, and way in which I don’t measure up, always based on the recommendations of the panel of experts who testified in hearings before the Subcommittee:

 I know.
-And then he ripped open his corduroy pants when he swung and struck out.
+And then he ripped open his corduroy pants when he came down for a rebound.

 Who wears corduroy pants anyway?